NikolaR92/zadatak5/src/client/README.md

 the build process will generate a service worker file, but it will not be registered, so it will not take control of your production web app.

-In order to opt-in to the offline-first behavior, developers should look for the following in their [`src/index.js`](src/index.js) file:
+In orderService to opt-in to the offline-first behavior, developers should look for the following in their [`src/index.js`](src/index.js) file:

 ```js